 You can inspect the code here as you read along.

-The project implements MVC [Model-View-Controller] design pattern.
-The project has been built upon a Custom Framework.
+Model-View-Controller design pattern.
+This project has been built using a custom framework

 Model–view–controller (usually known as MVC) is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
 This is done to separate internal representations of information from the ways information is presented to and accepted from the user.